sankeethsri/Its-Super/README.md

 # It's Super!
 (Buggy)
-This repository contains a Symfony-based application with a superhero theme.
+This repository contains a simple Symfony application designed to assess developer skills.
-The controller and service generate superhero names, powers, and battle cries, but the code has intentional bugs.
-Your task is to identify and fix the issues while improving the overall functionality.
+The code has intentional bugs, a design that lends itself towards improvement.
-Show your skills in PHP and OOP by first fixing the list of known bugs.
-Please improve the codebase by refactoring or adding new features if you have time.
-Remember, this is a chance to demonstrate your problem-solving skills first and your OOP knowledge second.
-Stay calm regarding specifics and new features, and fix the bugs first.
+If you accept the challenge, you will show your skills in PHP and OOP by fixing the list of known bugs.
+Should time allow, refactoring the codebase or adding new features is welcome.
+Please remember that this repository is a chance to show your problem-solving skills first and your OOP knowledge second.
-We're looking for code that works first and refactors and improvements second.
+Please don't get bogged down on adding new features or overly ambitious refactors; it is more favourable to deliver a working solution on time then submitting an unfinished solution.

 # Application Feature
 This Symfony application is the beginning of a fictional Superhero API used by a mobile app.